 Your symptoms can vary, from mild to drastic, but if you experience the above symptoms after you stop taking your hormonal birth control pills, then PBCS could be the reason behind it.

-When it comes to treatment and diagnosis, women often face another problem aside from the pain of PBCS: it is hard to find a doctor who can really understand PBCS.
+When it comes to treatment and diagnosis, women often face another problem aside from the pain of PBCS: it is hard to find a women’s health doctor who can really understand PBCS.
 It’s either that the doctors believe that medicines will only affect your reproduction system or that because the symptoms would only show up after months (sometimes, even years) since you stopped taking hormonal birth control, it is hard to pinpoint these symptoms as PBCS.

 I always suggest looking for OBGYN’s who mention something about naturopathic medicine or holistic medicine in their bio.

-Post-Birth Control Syndrome – Healing Your Hormones
+Post-Birth Control Syndrome – How to Heal Your Hormones

 As mentioned earlier, while it might seem enticing to go back on the pill once you begin to experience PBCS, it’s just another bandaid.
 Luckily, there is a way for natural healing.
 You can heal your PBCS using the following step-by-step approach, which is used by many well-known hormone doctors like Dr. Jolene Brighten.